 Florence to Pisa by Bus

-Taking busses from Florence to Pisa will typically require you to go from one bus to another a couple of times along the way, but the journey itself isn’t too bad.
+Taking buses from Florence to Pisa will typically require you to go from one bus to another a couple of times along the way, but the journey itself isn’t too bad.
 There are a few different bus routes that you could take to make the trip, including a route similar to the aforementioned way of getting there by car.

 But for the sake of variety, we’ll also look at a different route that’s even more common for buses to take (if you want to get somewhere besides the airport!).
 There is a non-stop, straightforward bus route that will get you from Florence to Pisa in just about an hour flat.
 Simply grab your ticket and hop onto your bus at Piazza Stazione in Florence.